 Each year, thousands of individuals set out to start a nonprofit organization.
 These people are undoubtedly passionate about their cause and truly want to make a difference in their communities.
-Unfortunately, many individuals when starting a nonprofit organization fail to fully develop a well-structured plan for the mission and vision of the organization.
+Unfortunately, many individuals starting a 501c3 fail to fully develop a well-structured plan for the mission and vision of the organization.

-Nearly all start-up nonprofit organizations wish to be tax-exempt as well, so the terms are often confusing to the general public.
-Many charitable organizations, for example, are nonprofit organizations and are recognized by the federal government as being tax-exempt under 501(c)(3).
-However, becoming a nonprofit and becoming tax-exempt are different processes, done at different times, and by different government agencies.
-In addition, there are a total of twenty-seven exemptions that exist under the federal tax code for different purposes, and some organizations might find one of them more appropriate than others.
+Nearly all startup nonprofit organizations wish to be tax-exempt as well, so the terms are often confusing to the general public.
+Many charitable organizations, for example, are nonprofit organizations and are recognized by the federal government as being tax-exempt under 501c3.
+However, creating a 501c3 and becoming tax-exempt are two different processes, done at different times, and by different government agencies.
+In addition, there are 27 exemptions that exist under the federal tax code for different purposes, and not every organization will benefit from the same exemptions.

-Keep in mind that starting a nonprofit can be very complex and requires a unique set of knowledge, skills, and abilities to be successful.
-Just having a passion about a cause is simply not enough.
-By avoiding these common mistakes, a nonprofit can succeed.
+Keep in mind that starting a 501c3 can be very complex and requires a unique set of knowledge, skills, and abilities to be successful.
+Just having a passion for a cause is simply not enough.
+If you avoid these common mistakes, your nonprofit can succeed.